-- Ensure that the Colman Dock facility can continue to provide, safe, reliable and efficient ferry service between Seattle and communities in Kitsap County and the Peninsula;
+- Ensure that the Colman Dock facility can continue to provide safe and reliable ferry service between Seattle and communities in Kitsap County and the Olympic Peninsula

-- Improve existing pedestrian connections to local transit service;
+- Improve pedestrian circulation, connections to Alaskan Way and accessibility

 - Open up an area of shoreline and near-shore habitat